jaywengrow/active_shipping/README.markdown

 # Active Shipping

+This is a fork of the original Active Shipping gem.

 This library is meant to interface with the web services of various shipping carriers.
 The goal is to abstract the features that are most frequently used into a pleasant and consistent Ruby API.
 Active Shipping is an extension of [Active Merchant][], and as such, it borrows heavily from conventions used in the latter.

 We are starting out by only implementing the ability to list available shipping rates for a particular origin, destination, and set of packages.
 Further development could take advantage of other common features of carriers' web services such as tracking orders and printing labels.